earthor1/TTYD-Randomizer-AP-Tracker/README.md

 This pack supports multiple styles and layouts.

-FYI: The OG Map currently does not support location tracking, but will come soon when the first official release comes out.
-Please report anything strange to me on discord!
+Please report anything strange to the discord, or to me, ZobeePlays!

 This will require the Poptracker software to run.
 The download for it can be found at https://poptracker.github.io/